IainJackson90/pp1-yoga/README.md

 3. Find the green code button top right corner
 4. Select "Local", copy the HTTPS URL
 5. Go to Codeanywhere and navigate to "New Workspace"
-6. Paste the URl into the space provided
+6. Paste the URL into the space provided
 7. Click "Create"

 ![Git Cloning](./assets/docs/git-cloning.png)